whscienceteacher/whscienceteacher.github.io/README.md

 [Orbit Examples 2](/orbit2/) - **Earth&Space** - More examples of orbits.
 Shows a transfer orbit from a close to a far circular orbit.

 [Planet Energy](/planetenergy/) - **Earth&Space** - Shows the Earth and Mercury change temperature over time.
 Mercury is hotter during the day but colder at night.
 I used this phenomenon to start a unit about climate change.
 Also available as a version that shows photons entering and leaving the planet: [Planet Energy With Light](/plantenergywithlight/).
-Versions in °C: [Without Light](/planetenergyc/) and [with Light](/planetenergywithlightc/)
+Versions in °C: [Without Light](/planetenergyc/) and [with Light](/planetenergywithlightc/).
+[You an change the location of the marker on Earth.](planetenergylocation.md)

 [Ball on Ramp](/ballramp/) - **Physics** - A simple ball on a ramp.
 Drag to change the height and width of the ramp.
 I use this one to practice planning and carrying out investigations.
 I also have a version with friction that I use for my forces tests I will try to find.